Firstly, I am proud to say we are the only UK travel agent to win an award from the Queen!

-My husband and I visited Canada for our 10th Wedding Anniversary, and the trip was equally as memorable as the celebration.
-We spent 4 weeks on the trip and concentrated on the west coast, between Vancouver, the Rockies and an Alaskan cruise, just stopping off in Toronto to break the journey home, and of course to see Niagara.
+My husband and I visited Canada for our 10th wedding anniversary, and the trip was equally as memorable as the celebration.
+We spent four weeks on the trip and concentrated on the west coast, between Vancouver, the Rockies and an Alaskan cruise, just stopping off in Toronto to break the journey home, and of course to see Niagara.
 We arrived in Vancouver and stayed at the Fairmont Waterfront Hotel, overlooking the Canada Place Cruise Terminal, and with the Burrard Inlet and Grouse Mountain as the backdrop it was a fantastic location.
-We stayed in Vancouver for 4 nights, and hired a...
+We stayed in Vancouver for 4 nights and hired a...

 24 December 2007

 Me and my husband decided to spend Christmas and New Year in Thailand.
 We travelled with Etihad airways and treated ourselves to business class seats which are very private, with a good choice of films and music and the food is delicious.
 In Bangkok we stayed at the Royal Orchid Sheraton which is situated right on the river, all the rooms have river views and are very spacious.
 The hotel is 5 minutes from the Sky Train Station which for around 50p can take you near to all the main tourist attractions of Bangkok.
 Bangkok is an amazing city,...

 My weekend break to NEW YORK was both thrilling and tiring but also worth every penny spent.
 We started off by travelling with the very prestigious all ‘business class’ airline Silverjet.
 As we arrived at Silverjet’s private terminal at Luton airport we were met by a valet who took our car and parked it for us.
 On entering the terminal, immediately your bags are taken off you and you are escorted through to the private lounge that has free snacks and free drinks (even champagne).
 When its time to board you have a private transfer to the aircraft and...